firemanwayne/ExportToExcel/README.md

 **Implementation:**

-Start by calling the registry method when you are configuring your services:
+Start by adding services.AddExportToExcel() method when you are configuring your services:

 ```csharp
  services.AddExportToExcel();